 Having a child with challenging behavior can affect the entire family, and family members often find the need for more information and guidance in this difficult area.
 The resources are intended to connect families with resources and support.

 School presents a unique challenge for children with behavior issues.
 Teachers need tools to use to help provide support and guidance.
 Administrators need methods for creating a positive learning atmosphere within the entire school.
 Parents need information on how to work with school staff to address their child’s behavior challenges in the school setting.
 Included are resources that, hopefully, will give teachers, schools, and families the tools they need to create safe and positive learning environments for all children while providing the informed and positive behavior support that many students need to flourish.

 This page focuses on where to access expertise in behavior: the centers and projects that focus on it, behavior journals, professionals who can help, and a glossary of behavior terms.

 Depression, poor Self-Esteem, and anxiety are oftentimes resulting from the negativity that we receive from others or our own self-degradation.
 Check out the link below and use the questions to self-evaluate your personal thoughts.
 Each question is designed to lead you to look at your negative thoughts more objectively.

 An article on Socioemotional communication for children with developmental disabilities.

 Hay muchas cosas que usted y la escuela pueden hacer, tanto juntos como individualmente.

 Dear Colleague Letter – Ensuring Equity and Providing Behavioral Supports to Students with Disabilities

-Emphasizes the requirement that schools provide positive behavioral supports to students with disabilities who need them.
-It also clarifies that the repeated use of disciplinary actions may suggest that children with disabilities may not be receiving appropriate behavioral interventions and supports.
+Emphasizes the requirement that schools provide positive behavioral support to students with disabilities who need them.
+It also clarifies that the repeated use of disciplinary actions may suggest that children with disabilities may not be receiving appropriate behavioral interventions and support.
 Summary for Stakeholders regarding the above letter